Campground bookings for Channel Point Coastal Reserve

 To visit Channel Point Coastal Reserve, you must have a permit even if you don't stay overnight.

-Due to seasonal changes, you can usually access the reserve from May to November.
+Due to seasonal changes, you can usually only access the reserve from May to November.

 Access outside these months is subject to weather so you should check road conditions before you travel.